 Now is the perfect time to start going through your closets and getting rid of sweaters that you won’t be wearing or don’t need any more.
 Of course, donating those sweaters is always a great idea, but sometimes I have a favorite sweater that is hard to part with.
 Last year, I turned just such a sweater into an Easy Upcycled Sweater Box for free.
 If you don’t already have a sweater, you can pick one up from a thrift store

 You’ll need a sweater (I started with a favorite sweater that the hubby gave me but that had seen better days), a shoe box, scissors, packing tape and glue dots (glue dots really work best for this, but you could use double-stick tape).

 Slip the box into the bottom of the sweater.
+You want the finished hem of the sweater to fold into the inside edge of the box so it will hold up and not fray.
 Pull the finished edge of the sweater hem into the inside of the box and down about an inch.
 If your sweater has a pattern, make sure the pattern is straight all around the box.
+Pull the finished edge of the sweater hem into the inside of the box and down about an inch.
+If your sweater has a pattern, line the pattern, make sure the pattern is straight all around the box.

 Do you have any old sweaters that could be upcycled?